-- 3.1 On appointment, and in addition to the letter of appointment, the external examiner will be sent an information pack by the partner institution including Degree Regulations, relevant policies and other information and course specific information as set out in the appendices. - 3.2 New external examiners will be offered an opportunity to visit the partner institution for a briefing to discuss the role, responsibilities of the external examiner and to map out a plan for the moderating cycle.
+- 3.1 On appointment, and in addition to the letter of appointment, UEA Academic Partnerships will send the external examiner the Degree Regulations and External Examiner System for Awards Policy.
+Partner institutions will also send the external examiner an information pack which will include the documents set out in Appendix 1. - 3.2 New external examiners will be offered an opportunity to visit the partner institution for a briefing to discuss the role, responsibilities of the external examiner and to map out a plan for the moderating cycle.
 It is recognised that work demands may make such an arrangement difficult.
-All external examiners, but particularly new ones, are therefore strongly encouraged to contact the partner institution by other means if they have any queries or need further information. - 3.3 External examiners may request copies of the reports of previous external examiners in respect of the programmes for which they are responsible. - 3.4 External examiners will find it helpful to refer to national subject benchmarks, the Framework for Higher Education Qualifications published by the Quality Assurance Agency, and relevant professional and statutory bodies. - 3.5 On appointment external examiners will agree with the partner institution the sample of students' assessed work, covering coursework, projects/dissertations and examinations, to which they will have access for moderation, with reference to the minimum requirements set out in 3.5.1 below and any requirements set out by a PSRB.
+All external examiners, but particularly new ones, are therefore strongly encouraged to contact the partner institution by other means if they have any queries or need further information. - 3.3 External examiners may request copies of the reports of previous external examiners in respect of the programmes for which they are responsible. - 3.4 External examiners will find it helpful to refer to national subject benchmarks, the Framework for Higher Education Qualifications published by the Quality Assurance Agency, and relevant professional and statutory bodies.

+3.5 On appointment external examiners will agree with the partner institution the sample of students' assessed work, covering coursework, projects/dissertations and examinations, to which they will have access for moderation, with reference to the minimum requirements set out in 3.5.1 below and any requirements set out by a PSRB.